sf-wdi-15/notes/week_01_programming_fundamentals_with_the_web/day_1_intro_to_git_and_command_line/dusk_intro_git/README.md

 $ touch README.md
 ```

-Now that there's a README.md file in our folder. lets see what the status of our git repo is. run the command status like this:
+Now that there's a README.md file in our folder, lets see what the status of our git repo is.
+Run the command 'status' like this:

 ```bash
 $ git status